Deving789/NBA_Final-Project/README.md

 # NBA_Final-Project

-Using the 2014-15 NBA shot log data set and player stats excel files
+## Project Goal

+Our initial goal is to see if there is any correlation betwen shot output success and distance it was done plus any other metrics.

-# Resources
+## Resources
 Data Source: [Kaggle](https://www.kaggle.com/drgilermo/nba-players-stats-20142015)

 ----------
-# Team Responsibilties:
+## Team Responsibilties:

 **Devin** - leader